GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

 ## How Writing Professional Emails Works

-Here’s how to write a professional email:
+Here's how to write a professional email:

 1. **Plan**: Decide the purpose and recipient (e.g., request a meeting with a boss).
    - Example: Plan to ask for project feedback.